My office hours for Spring 2018 are:

-Because of travel related to my new book, Listening In: Cybersecurity in an Insecure Age, I will be travelling a lot this fall.
-I will be away October 23, November 2, 9, 16, and 20.
-Please check with my admin, Kristin Sarkisian, whether I'll be in.
+Because of travel related to my new book, Listening In: Cybersecurity in an Insecure Age, I will be travelling some this spring.
+Please check with my admin, Tina Cottle, whether I'll be in.

 Privacy in the Digital Age: This module will provide an introduction to the threats to and protections for privacy in the digital age, examining public and private sector threats, and looking at issues from an international point of view.
 Topics to be covered include privacy threat models, location tracking and first and third party collection by private parties, government threats to privacy, and privacy protective technologies.
 No programming background needed, but a willingness and interest to play with digital tools is required.

 Information on Privacy in the Digital Age is here.

 Please Note: These courses are cross listed in Computer Science, but their primary home is Fletcher.
 That means they will be taught on the Fletcher academic calendar.
 Both courses are limited enrollment (thirty students each), with half the enrollment from Fletcher and half from AS&E (students from AS&E admitted by permission of the instructor, with preference for students majoring in computer science and/or political science/IR).